Permissions Reference¶

 rules.
 The tool name (bash, edit_file, web_fetch, …) decides whether the

-the call's arguments.
+call's arguments.

 Each rule list has three slots:

-- allow — execute silently
+- allow: execute silently

-- ask — prompt for confirmation
+- ask: prompt for confirmation

-- deny — block (deny always wins over allow and ask)
+- deny: block (deny always wins over allow and ask)

 Default Tool Permissions¶